New technology lets UChicago Medicine safely transport donor lungs from across the US

 “I feel fantastic,” Dresbaugh said in January 2021.
 “I don’t have trouble breathing, and I haven’t had to use oxygen again.
 A friend of mine who also needed a lung transplant for the same disease saw how well I was doing, so he went for evaluations and was able to have a lung transplant at UChicago Medicine about 4 ½ months later.
 He’s doing phenomenally well, too.”

-Why Choose Lung Transplant at UChicago Medicine
+Lung Transplantation at UChicago Medicine

 Tae H. Song, MD